 I was totally shocked, it couldn’t happen to me.
 That night I’d already planned on going out with friends to a gig.
 I was very upset and shocked by the news so I had a couple of drinks and my last couple of smokes, then threw away all my smoking paraphernalia and stopped COLD TURKEY!

 The outcome.
 I was borderline COPD and after many tests and treatments, I’m now classed as asthmatic.
 I still suffer with my breathing and chest and can cough for many months at a time.
 The damage has been done but at least I’ve stopped it getting worse and moved off that borderline point.
 Do I wish I’d never started?
 God yes!
 This time I know that I will never ever smoke again.
 I don’t crave it and even just being near cigarette smoke makes me cough.

 Please do see your local stop smoking medical professional and have a look at the official Stoptober website.
-If you feel you can’t do it, then bear in mind my father has did it last year at the age of 77 after being diagnosed with laryngeal cancer .
-Following numerous attempts over the years, he is still smoke free a year later.
+If you feel you can’t do it, then bear in mind my father has did it two years ago at the age of 76 after being diagnosed with laryngeal cancer .
+Following numerous attempts over the years, he is still smoke-free 2 years later.

 If you have recently stopped or are thinking of stopping then I wish you good luck and strength to see it through.
 I hope this might give you some food for thought and maybe some support.
 In the end, though remember you need to WANT to do it for YOU!
 It won’t be easy but it will be worth it.

 Has anyone else successfully given up?
 How long for?

 Are you stopping today or are you still thinking about it?

 You might like to check out a couple of blogs about relaxation techniques that I’ve written in the past.
 They were initially written as part of a self-help series for mental illness but the principles still apply: